 Finally – for added security – consider limiting the number of computers on which your users can install and run Box Sync.
 To do this:

-- Toward the top of the page, click Security.
+- Toward the top of the page, click Device trust.

-- In the Application Management section, you can limit the number of computers/devices as you see fit.
+- In the Application settings section, you can limit the number of computers/devices as you see fit.